buildkite/agent-stack-k8s/README.md

   -f, --config string               config file path
       --debug                       debug logs
   -h, --help                        help for agent-stack-k8s
-      --image string                The image to use for the Buildkite agent (default "ghcr.io/buildkite/agent-k8s:latest") --job-ttl duration            time to retain kubernetes jobs after completion (default 10m0s) --max-in-flight int           max jobs in flight, 0 means no max (default 25) --namespace string            kubernetes namespace to create resources in (default "default") --org string                  Buildkite organization name to watch --profiler-address string     Bind address to expose the pprof profiler (e.g. localhost:6060) --tags strings                A comma-separated list of tags for the agent (for example, "linux" or "mac,xcode=8") (default [queue=kubernetes])
+      --image string                The image to use for the Buildkite agent (default "ghcr.io/buildkite/agent-stack-k8s/agent:latest")
+      --job-ttl duration            time to retain kubernetes jobs after completion (default 10m0s) --max-in-flight int           max jobs in flight, 0 means no max (default 25) --namespace string            kubernetes namespace to create resources in (default "default") --org string                  Buildkite organization name to watch --profiler-address string     Bind address to expose the pprof profiler (e.g. localhost:6060) --tags strings                A comma-separated list of agent tags.
+The "queue" tag must be unique (e.g. "queue=kubernetes,os=linux") (default [queue=kubernetes])

+Use "agent-stack-k8s [command] --help" for more information about a command.
 ```

 Configuration can also be provided by a config file (`--config` or `CONFIG`), or environment variables.
 In the [examples](examples) folder there is a sample [YAML config](examples/config.yaml) and a sample [dotenv config](examples/config.env).